 Most side-effects can be helped by medication.
 Usually the side-effects go away when the treatment ends or soon after.
-Side-effects include:
+Side-effects may include:

 - Fatigue: Fatigue is where you feel tired and weak and rest does not seem to help.
-For more information see page 56. - Nausea and vomiting: Chemotherapy can cause nausea (feeling sick) and vomiting (being sick).
-There are treatments that work well to prevent nausea and vomiting. - Anaemia: Chemotherapy can cause the bone marrow to make fewer red blood cells.
-Having fewer red blood cells is called anaemia.
-Anaemia can make you feel tired and breathless.
-Regular blood tests to measure your red cell count will be done during treatment. - Bleeding and bruising: Chemotherapy can stop your bone marrow from making enough platelets.
-Platelets help make your blood clot and stop bleeding.
-With fewer platelets you may bleed or bruise very easily.
-Tell your doctor if you have any bruising or bleeding that you can't explain, such as nosebleeds or bleeding gums. - Infection: Chemotherapy drugs make you more likely to get infections.
-You will be asked to watch out for signs of infection.
-These signs include feeling shivery and unwell, having a high temperature (above 37.5°C (99.5°F)) or a low temperature (below 35°C (95°F)), having a cough, or pain passing urine.
+For more information see page 54. - Nausea and vomiting: Chemotherapy can cause nausea (feeling sick) and vomiting (being sick).
+There are treatments that work well to prevent nausea and vomiting. - Infection: Chemotherapy drugs make you more likely to get infections.
+You will be asked to watch out for signs of infection at all times.
+These signs include feeling shivery and unwell, having a high temperature (above 37.5°) or a low temperature below 35°C (95°F), having a cough, or pain passing urine.